stn1slv/apicurio-registry-initializer/README.md

 # Apicurio-registry-initializer

-Uploads JSON & XML Schemas to Apicurio Registry in OpenID Connect configuration with KeyCloak.
+This is a repo of the initializer for demo cases which uploads JSON & XML Schemas to Apicurio Registry in OpenID Connect configuration with KeyCloak.

 ## How to run it?